 As the story went, the S.S.
 Minnow was a tour boat that capsized in an unexpected storm.
 What happened next would be a tale of their survival on the uncharted island where they ended up.

-Each cast member had their backstory.
-Of course, the Skipper and Gillian where the captain and first mate of the Minnow and the passengers included, Mr. and Mrs. Howell who were millionaires, the professor, Ginger and Mary Ann.
-For some reason, I always wondered about the relationship dynamics of this group.
+Each cast member had a backstory.
+Of course, the Skipper and Gilligan were the captain and first mate of the Minnow, and the passengers included Mr. and Mrs. Howell, the Professor, Ginger and Mary Ann.
 There they were marooned on an island and it would appear that they had left their carnal desires behind when they left civilization.

 The Howells were married so they had each other.
-That left 5 other people consisting of 3 men and 2 women; somewhat of a pairing off dilemma.
+That left five other people consisting of three men and two women, leaving a dilemma.
 The men played up to Ginger for obvious reasons.
 She was a beautiful actress who had legs all the way up to her backside.
 Then there was sweet, innocent Mary Ann.
 They could not have been more opposite.

 The fact that Mary Ann was never romantically involved with anyone on the island must have been a huge relief to many of her viewers.
 Like many stars do, Wells reported receiving thousands of fan letters, weekly, from (mostly) men; including countless marriage proposals.
 Some wrote her regularly and at least one wrote to remind her that it was the 35th anniversary of his writing letters.

 The Pre-Daisy Dukes Version Of Daisy Dukes